WinVector/data_algebra/Examples/Arrow/CDesign.md

      free_table_key='data_frame')

 Or we can examine the domain and co-domain directly.
 Here we are using a common category theory trick: associating the object with the identity arrow of the object.
-So what we are showing as domain and co-domains are actually identity arrows instead of objets.
+So what we are showing as domain and co-domains are actually identity arrows instead of objects.

 ```python